jcb91/IPython-notebook-extensions-wiki/Home.md

 %%javascript
 IPython.load_extensions('IPython-notebook-extensions-3.x/usability/python-markdown/main');
 ```
+_Note_: Be careful not to include the `.js` file extension in the extension name.

 ##2.
 Automatically loading extensions
 For the time being, there is no nice GUI to do this.
 The easiest way to enable an extension is to use